UpSideDownGitHub/FluidSim/README.md

-# SPH fluid simualtion for areodynamics in automotive vehicls
+# SPH fluid simualtion for areodynamics in automotive vehicles